zhtmf/bytesutil/README.md

 Scripts does not have its own annotation like other modifiers but associates with existing modifier annotations through their ``scripts`` property, check java doc of these annotations and the marker annotation ``io.github.zhtmf.annotations.modifiers.Script`` for more information.

-As for syntax and grammar of this script, please refer to another document <a href='src/io/github/zhtmf/script'>here</a>.
+Refer to another document <a href='src/io/github/zhtmf/script'>here</a> for syntax of this script.

 ## Length Calculation